-More specifically, Iridian Asset Management was the largest shareholder of Halozyme Therapeutics, Inc. (NASDAQ:HALO), with a stake worth $167.7 million reported as of the end of September.
-Trailing Iridian Asset Management was MSDC Management, which amassed a stake valued at $40.8 million.
-GLG Partners, Two Sigma Advisors, and Renaissance Technologies were also very fond of the stock, giving the stock large weights in their portfolios.
+More specifically, Fisher Asset Management was the largest shareholder of Halozyme Therapeutics, Inc. (NASDAQ:HALO), with a stake worth $40.9 million reported as of the end of September.
+Trailing Fisher Asset Management was Driehaus Capital, which amassed a stake valued at $33.8 million.
+Healthcor Management LP, Arrowstreet Capital, and Two Sigma Advisors were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
+In terms of the portfolio weights assigned to each position SilverArc Capital allocated the biggest weight to Halozyme Therapeutics, Inc. (NASDAQ:HALO), around 1.38% of its 13F portfolio.
+Healthcor Management LP is also relatively very bullish on the stock, designating 0.87 percent of its 13F equity portfolio to HALO.

 Let’s check out hedge fund activity in other stocks similar to Halozyme Therapeutics, Inc. (NASDAQ:HALO).
-We will take a look at Valero Energy Partners LP (NYSE:VLP), Bilibili Inc. (NASDAQ:BILI), MyoKardia, Inc. (NASDAQ:MYOK), and The Descartes Systems Group Inc (NASDAQ:DSGX).
-All of these stocks’ market caps are similar to HALO’s market cap.
+We will take a look at SPS Commerce, Inc. (NASDAQ:SPSC), Nextera Energy Partners LP (NYSE:NEP), Beam Therapeutics Inc. (NASDAQ:BEAM), Upwork Inc. (NASDAQ:UPWK), New Fortress Energy LLC (NASDAQ:NFE), Reynolds Consumer Products Inc. (NASDAQ:REYN), and Acadia Healthcare Company Inc (NASDAQ:ACHC).
+This group of stocks’ market caps are closest to HALO’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|